-- In all cases, the procedural irregularity must be material to the outcome of the designation or the written determination. - A procedural irregularity affecting the designation or the written determination may include: - A failure to follow the University's procedures; - A failure to objectively evaluate all relevant evidence, including inculpatory or exculpatory evidence; or - A determination regarding what evidence was excluded as irrelevant.
+- In all cases, the procedural irregularity that affected the outcome: meaning it must be material. - A procedural irregularity affecting the written determination may include, i.e.: - A failure to follow the University's procedures; - A failure to objectively evaluate all relevant evidence, including inculpatory or exculpatory evidence; or - A determination regarding what evidence was excluded as irrelevant.